camusdb/camusdb.github.io/docs/query-planning.md

 That plan helps most when an index covers the target column, and when the list of the values is small or of a moderate size.

+### Type matching for index predicates

+The planner compares index predicates using the type of the target column.
+A numeric literal is normalized to the column type before CamusDB decides whether an index can serve the predicate.
+Text literals are also converted for `OID` and `UUID` columns when the literal is valid for that type.

+This matters most for prepared or generated SQL, where the same comparison can arrive with a literal shape that differs from the stored type.
+A query over an `INT64` column can still use the `INT64` index when the literal was parsed from SQL text, and an `OID` or `UUID` predicate can use its native index when the literal is valid text for that value.

+`NULL` remains a SQL value with three-valued logic.
+A range predicate whose bound is `NULL` cannot drive a normal ordered seek, and the planner keeps the remaining condition as a filter when that is what SQL semantics require.

 ### A residual filter

 An index can cover part of a predicate only.
 CamusDB then scans with the index.